Catboy96/apfs-mounter/README.md

 ## What's currently NOT working
 * Get an error when secified WRONG password for encrypted volumes. (`apfs-fuse` may freaked out and it just don't give any response)
-* Remove the directory for mounting after unmounted the volume.